 - Section 5.
 The Illinois Municipal Code is amended by changing Section 11-74.4-3 as follows: - 6 (65 ILCS 5/11-74.4-3) (from Ch.
 24, par.
-11-74.4-3) - Sec.
+11-74.4-3) - 7 (Text of Section before amendment by P.A.
+95-1028) - 8 Sec.
 11-74.4-3.
 Definitions.
-The following terms, wherever used or referred to in this Division 74.4 shall have the following respective meanings, unless in any case a different meaning clearly appears from the context. - (a) For any redevelopment project area that has been designated pursuant to this Section by an ordinance adopted prior to November 1, 1999 (the effective date of Public Act 91-478), "blighted area" shall have the meaning set forth in this Section prior to that date. - On and after November 1, 1999, "blighted area" means any improved or vacant area within the boundaries of a redevelopment project area located within the territorial limits of the municipality where: - 20 (1) If improved, industrial, commercial, and 21 residential buildings or improvements are detrimental to 22 the public safety, health, or welfare because of a 23 combination of 5 or more of the following factors, each of which is (i) present, with that presence documented, to a meaningful extent so that a municipality may reasonably find that the factor is clearly present within the intent of the Act and (ii) reasonably distributed throughout the improved part of the redevelopment project area:
+The following terms, wherever - 9 used or referred to in this Division 74.4 shall have the - 10 following respective meanings, unless in any case a different - 11 meaning clearly appears from the context. - 12 (a) For any redevelopment project area that has been - designated pursuant to this Section by an ordinance adopted - prior to November 1, 1999 (the effective date of Public Act - 15 91-478), "blighted area" shall have the meaning set forth in - 16 this Section prior to that date. - On and after November 1, 1999, "blighted area" means any - 18 improved or vacant area within the boundaries of a - 19 redevelopment project area located within the territorial - 20 limits of the municipality where: - 21 (1) If improved, industrial, commercial, and - residential buildings or improvements are detrimental to - 23 the public safety, health, or welfare because of a combination of 5 or more of the following factors, each of which is (i) present, with that presence documented, to a meaningful extent so that a municipality may reasonably find that the factor is clearly present within the intent of the Act and (ii) reasonably distributed throughout the improved part of the redevelopment project area:

 - (A) Dilapidation.
 An advanced state of disrepair or neglect of necessary repairs to the primary structural components of buildings or improvements in such a combination that a documented building condition analysis determines that major repair is required or the defects are so serious and so extensive that the buildings must be removed. - (B) Obsolescence.
 The condition or process of falling into disuse.
-Structures have become ill-suited for the original use. - (C) Deterioration.
-With respect to buildings, defects including, but not limited to, major defects in the secondary building components such as doors, windows, porches, gutters and downspouts, and fascia.
-With respect to surface improvements, that the condition of roadways, alleys, curbs, sidewalks, off-street parking, and surface storage areas evidence deterioration, including, but not limited to, surface cracking, crumbling, potholes, depressions, paving material, and loose protruding through paved surfaces.
+Structures have become ill-suited for the original use. - Deterioration.
+With respect to buildings, (C) defects including, but not limited to, major defects in the secondary building components such as doors, windows, porches, gutters and downspouts, and fascia.
+With respect to surface improvements, that the condition of roadways, alleys, curbs, gutters, sidewalks, off-street parking, and surface storage areas evidence deterioration, including, but not limited to, surface cracking, crumbling, potholes, depressions, loose paving material, and weeds

+1 protruding through paved surfaces.